johnowhitaker/personal_site/posts/solveit.md

 I still have [wide error bars](https://johnowhitaker.dev/essays/future-ai.html) on the future of AI and coding, but no matter how that goes, I'm glad I get to work on getting better at something I enjoy for now :)

 I hope you've enjoyed this rambly post!
 I'd love to hear your thoughts!
 Stay tuned for info on the new course shortly (I'll link here when we announce it).
 Cheers - J

+PS: If you want to see what a post like this looks like after an edit pass, I cleaned it up as the launch post for solveit and it should be live on [answer.ai](https://answer.ai) shortly.
+Featuring fun corrections like the ones below (caught by AI review) and tweaks to focus more on the exciting news that we're finally launching the course :)

+Glaring errors / typos
+	•	“solveing” → “solving” (appears at least twice).
+	•	“Eric Reis” → should be Eric Ries.
+	•	“acive” → “active.”
+	•	“stodents” → “students.”
+	•	“thoughout” → “throughout.”
+	•	“sterp” → “step.”
+	•	“helpfullness” → “helpfulness.”
+	•	“unlesss” → “unless.”
+	•	“eveidence” → “evidence.”
+	•	Minor date formatting: “October 20’th” should be “October 20th.”